Shows at the Science Oxford Centre

 In this fun, interactive show we ask children lots of questions to get them thinking.
 Which item is the odd one out and why?
 What do you think will happen next?
 Can you see a pattern?
 Can you spot the difference?
 Every child will be encouraged to contribute by discussing their ideas, conducting an experiment in pairs and sharing their observations.

-Planetarium: An Astronaut's Adventure (January to March only)
+Planetarium: An Astronaut's Adventure (Thursday and Friday visits only)

 Early Years and Years 1-2